Nerwyn/android-tv-card/README.md

 - Many more default keys and sources with SVG icons for sources with no material design icon present in Home Assistant's default material design icon list.
   - _Not all default keys and sources are working or tested at this time, please let me know if you find the correct source/activity names for the ones that are incorrect._
   - _Also let me know if you find a key or source that is not listed here and you want to add to the default lists!_
-- Custom keys and sources that replace default ones will now inherit the default icons if no new ones are given.
+- Custom actions that replace default ones will now inherit the default icons and tap actions if no new ones are given.
 - Alter CSS of all buttons using `button_style`.
-- Alter CSS of an individual button by including a `style` object in a custom key or source.
+- Alter CSS of an individual button by including a `style` object in a custom action.
-- Touchpad haptics can now be toggled.
+- Button haptics can now be toggled.

 **Fully native slider**

 - Slider has been replaced with a native solution rather than an embedding an external card.
   - Greatly improves the stability of the slider as it now renders consistently with the rest of the card.
 - Slider is now animated like Home Assistant tile and Mushroom sliders.
-- Slider purpose can be changed by creating a custom key for `slider`.
+- Slider purpose can be changed by creating a custom action for `slider`.
 - Alter CSS of slider using `slider_style`.
 - Change slider range using `slider_range`.
   - Defaults to [0,1] but can be changed for media players that use different volume ranges.